katiehuangx/8-Week-SQL-Challenge/Case Study #4 - Data Bank/README.md

   GROUP BY customer_id, txn_date, txn_type, txn_amount
 ),

--- CTE 2 - To generate txn_date as a series of last day of month for each customer last_day AS (
+-- CTE 2 - Use GENERATE_SERIES() to generate as a series of last day of the month for each customer. last_day AS (
   SELECT
     DISTINCT customer_id,